hauskens/config-loadr/README.md

 A type-safe, configuration loading library intended provide better documentation on what the different configuration options do.

+## Disclaimer

+This library has been coded with the help from LLM, and is not intended to be used as a production library before v1.0.0

 ## Features

 - **Type-safe**: Uses Rust's type system to ensure configuration values are valid